 "The board does not have an obligation to make sure everyone has filled out their paperwork, but they have an obligation to make sure the 1 percent is being used for economic development," said local business owner Adam Levine.
 "Since the town has shown what a leader does, this is where the town of Dover shines, leads and nurtures those events good for the town.
 That's where the obligation is."

 The Dover Economic Development Department has an events line item in the town's budget that is funded by the local 1 percent option tax.
 The department receives applications and the Selectboard ultimately has to approve each one.

 Organizers were late with applications and reports in the past, which caused the Selectboard to question whether it should provide the requested funding of $7,500 for this year's event.
 It is a motorcycle ride that began in West Dover in May 2008, which benefits breast and ovarian cancer research.
 This year, the ride will take place from May 15-17.

 The event tends to fill 10 inns in the valley as well as various restaurants and bars, organizers said.
 Participating inns provide products related to the weekend.
 There are also group meals and entertainment.

 On April 1, the board decided to allow the expenditure after discussion with the public and Carina Thorrson, who owns the Gray Ghost Inn.
-She was representing Robert O'Keefe, event and business director for Mothers For Daughters Inc.

 The deadline for this year's application was missed by O'Keefe, who was hospitalized from October to January.
 It was due at the end of 2013 but came in at the end of March.